All Episodes

 Well, then she can't tip her hand to you either.

-They have experienced two events this year that are gonna reshape their landscape.
+They have experienced two events this year.

-Uh one in eight Americans depends on the auto industry one way or the other for their livelihood, and also at stake are the workers' pensions.
+One in eight Americans depends on the auto industry one way or the other for their livelihood.

 Steve Miller, the chief executive of Delphi, says he fears the upcoming battle could lead to intergenerational warfare, young workers resenting their wages being cut and taxed to support pensions for retirees.